7 Components of Your Solar Power System

 For installing a grid-tied solar power system for your home, there are basically 7 main components that you will need and we will organise these in the order in which they will be connected into your home solar energy system.

-• Deep Cycle Batteries – In order to store the solar power generated by your solar panels, your solar system will need deep cycle batteries.
+In order to store the solar power generated by your solar panels and keep the lights shinning through the night, your solar system will need deep cycle batteries.
 Deep cycle batteries are not the same as shallow charge automotive batteries which are designed with thinner lead plates for cars.
 Deep cycle storage batteries for solar systems are more robust and are designed for the type of charging and discharging cycles they need to endure.
 New deep cycle batteries are expensive but reconditioned batteries are cheaper.
 Better still, you may be able to get old dead batteries for free used previously in fork trucks, golf carts, and electric buggies and recondition them yourself.

-• Solar Power Converter – Your solar panels generate DC power, and your home runs on mains AC power, the solar power converter converts the solar energy from the panels into usable energy in the home by providing the DC to AC conversion using electronic switching techniques.
-In practical terms, the converter allows us to run electric drills, computers, vacuum cleaners, mains lighting, and most other mains electrical appliances that can be plugged into the wall sockets of your solar panels.
-There are many square wave, sine wave modified wave converters on the market but a good quality 1200W converter likely won’t cost you more than $100.
+Your solar panels generate DC power, and your home runs on mains AC power, the solar inverter converts the DC solar energy from the photovoltaic panels into usable 115, 220 or 240V AC electrical energy in the home by providing the DC to AC conversion using electronic switching techniques.
+In practical terms, the an inverter allows you to run electric drills, computers, vacuum cleaners, mains lighting, and most other mains electrical appliances that can be plugged into the wall sockets of your solar panels.
+There are many square wave, sine wave modified wave inverters on the market these days but a good quality 1200W sine wave inverter likely won’t cost you more than a few hundred dollars.

-• Backup Power – This for when the sun does not shine and the batteries are empty.
+Some form of back power may be required for when the sun does not shine and the storage batteries are empty.
 Most systems will include some sort of backup power.
 In a stand alone installation this would generally be a diesel generator.
-In a grid-tied system the utility grid itself would provide the backup power through the converter.
+In a grid-tied system the utility grid itself would provide the backup power through the inverter.
 But a backup power source can also be a wind turbine or a water wheel as part of a small scale hydro system.

 So whether you build your own solar panels from scratch or buy pre-made commercial panels, using solar energy to power your home can be easier than you think.
 With a grid connected system you can even sell excess electricity you do not use back to the utility company who have been selling it to you for all these years giving you an additional income.